fschuindt/blog/about/index.md

 We're currently working in the `nwitch.io` project, which is a notification gateway SaaS.
 You can check its OpenAPI specifications <a href="https://app.swaggerhub.com/apis-docs/722/nwitch-staging/1.0">here</a>.
 I'm acting as the lead back-end developer (Elixir) and project architect, but I'm also managing its DevOps with Kubernetes.

 <p>Apart from that, I'm codding another Elixir SaaS named <a href="https://docsh.io/">docsh.io</a> (another WIP).
-At this one I'm working by myself and progress is slow.
-But I'm already hosting some documentations:</p>
+At this one I'm working by myself and progress is slow, but I'm already hosting some documentations:</p>
 - <a href="https://fschuindt.docsh.io/github/amethyst">https://fschuindt.docsh.io/github/amethyst</a>
 - <a href="https://fschuindt.docsh.io/github/exgrams">https://fschuindt.docsh.io/github/exgrams</a>